Learn how to make built-in bookshelves with a window seat and cabinets. The tutorial is simple-to-follow, and the bookshelves turn out beautiful.

 I attached them directly to the 2 x 4s already mounted on top of the bookshelves.
 Then, I used my finishing nail gun to attach the crown molding.

 Here is a close-up of the crown molding.
-It really added such a finished touch to the built-ins:
+It really added such a finishing touch to the built-ins:

 The baseboard installed even easier.
 I just cut the pieces to length and secured them in with the nailgun.

 The vent opening on the floor just needed a small top and bottom piece of the baseboard to blend in.